Special Weather Statement issued for Eastern Greenbrier, Mercer, Monroe, Summers by NWS - NewsBreak

 Special Weather Statement issued for Eastern Greenbrier, Mercer, Monroe, Summers by NWS

-Effective: 2021-09-30 02:41:00 EDT Expires: 2021-09-30 08:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Eastern Greenbrier; Mercer; Monroe; Summers; Western Greenbrier EXPECT PATCHY DENSE FOG ACROSS THE AREA UNTIL MID MORNING Fog will be patchy and dense at times through mid morning.
-Visibilities will be restricted to a few hundred feet, especially near rivers, and some ridgetops.
-Those traveling should slow down and allow more time to get to your destination.alerts.weather.gov
+Effective: 2021-10-04 02:56:00 EDT Expires: 2021-10-04 05:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Eastern Greenbrier; Mercer; Monroe; Summers; Western Greenbrier Fog Will Be Dense At Times This Morning Low visibilities from fog will be scattered from the mountains to the piedmont this morning, thanks to the rain we had and some periodic clearing.
+Those traveling early this morning should be prepared for instances of low visibility.
+Reduce speed, use low beam headlights, and allow extra time to reach your destination.alerts.weather.gov

 Comments / 0